mandibains/NITDEMO/README.md

 ## Overview

-This project creates a AWS EC2 Instance that runs a local version of the website [https://growlerfriday.com](https://growlerfriday.com) - which is pulled down from [its GitHub repo](https://github.com/alkrauss48/growler-friday) and run using nginx.
+This project creates a AWS EC2 Instance that runs a local version of the websiteand run using nginx.

-Once created if you put IP address of ec2 into the browser, it should show the website resembles[https://growlerfriday.com](https://growlerfriday.com)
+Once created if you put IP address of ec2 into the browser, it should show the website

 ## Usage